AdaCore/ada-spark-rfcs/considered/rfc-oop-dispatching.rst

 object consistant.
 It's also commonly the case in most OOP languages that dispatching is the default expected behavior and non dispatching the exception.

-This also fix a common confusion in Ada, where the dispatching parameter of A primitive is itself non-dispatching and requires so-called redispatching.
-The following code becomes then much more natural to write:
+This also fixes a common confusion in Ada, where the dispatching parameter of A primitive is itself non-dispatching and requires so-called redispatching.
+The following code illustrates the improvement:

 .. code-block:: ada

    package P is
-      type T1 is tagged record
+      type T1 is tagged null record;

       procedure P (Self : in out T1);

       procedure P2 (Self : in out T1);
-      end T1;
    end P;

    package P is
-      type body T1 is tagged record
       procedure P (Self : in out T1) is begin
+         T1'Class (Self).P2; -- Dispatching in all cases
-            Self.P2; -- Dispatching
+         Self.P2; -- Only dispatching with Default_Dispatching_Calls (On)
       end P;
-      end T1;
    end P;